avrilcoghlan/vibriowatch/docs/source/haiti.rst

 ST69 is one of the STs (sequence types) often seen for the current pandemic ('7PET') lineage of *Vibrio cholerae*.
 Another sequence type that is sometimes seen for pandemic lineage *V. cholerae* is ST515.
 If an isolate is ST69 or ST515, it very likely belongs to the pandemic lineage.
 This suggests H22 belongs to the 7PET lineage.
-From the PopPUNK results, we found that H22 belongs to PopPUNK cluster VC1; this corresponds to the current pandemic lineage (7PET lineage) (see the `table of correspondences between PopPUNK clusters and known *Vibrio cholerae* lineages`_).
+From the PopPUNK results, we found that H22 belongs to PopPUNK cluster VC1; this corresponds to the current pandemic lineage (7PET lineage) (see the `table of correspondences between PopPUNK clusters and known lineages`_).
 Thus, like the MLST results, the PopPUNK results suggest that isolate H22 belongs to the current pandemic lineage.

-.. _table of correspondences between PopPUNK clusters and known *Vibrio cholerae* lineages: https://vibriowatch.readthedocs.io/en/latest/mlst.html#what-is-poppunk
+.. _table of correspondences between PopPUNK clusters and known lineages: https://vibriowatch.readthedocs.io/en/latest/mlst.html#what-is-poppunk

 What are the closest relatives of H22 among published Vibrio cholerae genomes?
 ------------------------------------------------------------------------------